 What Causes a Gas Flame to Turn Orange?

-When you have a gas stove, you want to see blue flame – not red, orange, or even yellow.
+When you have a gas stove, you want to see a blue flame—not red, orange, or even yellow.
 Blue flame means that the combustion is happening properly and correctly.
-It’s safe for use, and it’s also efficient for burning.
-No matter what cooking device you use (furnace, gas, or others), you want always to see blue.
+It’s safe for use and also efficient for burning.
+No matter what cooking device you use (furnace, gas, or others), you want to always see blue.

 However, be aware of whether this ‘orange’ phenomenon continues.
 Sometimes, something is wrong with your stove, and you must contact a professional expert.
 You don’t want this issue to be prolonged because it can produce excessive CO (carbon monoxide), leading to CO poisoning.